Download this information as a PDF, 'Challenging a Voter.'

-An election judge, an authorized challenger or other voter may challenge an individual, based upon the personal knowledge they know that the voter is not eligible to vote at that precinct.
+An election judge, any eligible voter in the precinct, or an appointed challenger may contest a voter’s eligibility.
+Voter eligibility can only be contested if the challenger has personal knowledge that the person is not eligible to vote.
 Minnesota Statutes 204C.07 and 204C.12 address challenges to voters.

 Office of The Secretary | Elections & Voting | Business, Nonprofit & UCC | Notary, Apostille & Authentications

 Safe at Home |Open Commissions & Appointments | Forms & Publications | Kids & Students | Contact Us | Terms & Conditions